m4ttsch/omscs-notes-notes/operating-systems/threads-case-study-pthreads.md

 # Threads Case Study - PThreads

 ## PThread Creation
 To represent threads, pthreads supports a `pthread_t` data type.
-Variables of this type will by uniquely identified by an identifier and will describe a thread.
+Variables of this type will be uniquely identified by an identifier and will describe a thread.

 Threads are created by the following function